Australian twenty-cent coin: Varieties

 Excepting commemorative varieties, there have been a number of varieties of regular issue coins identified by collectors, on both the obverse and reverse faces.
 The first of these seen is a highly prized variety of the 1966 issue, with a "wave" on the top of the bottom stroke of the 2 in "20" on the reverse face.
-These coins are now sold for over $200, depending on condition.
-Other varieties of the reverse face generally involve the length and number of the claws of the platypus.
-These are prone to change if incorrect stamping pressure is used in creation of dies for the coins.
-Such variations are most frequently seen on coins produced at foreign mints.
+These coins are sold for over A$200, depending on condition.
+Other variants of the reverse face generally involve the length and number of claws of the platypus; these change if incorrect stamping pressure is used in creation of dies for the coins, most frequently seen on coins produced at foreign mints.

-For the Broadley head obverse, to date there have been several variations:
+There have been several variations of the Broadley head obverse, including: